-The Executive Order Corp.
-Arduino Tron ESP8266 MQTT telemetry transport Machine-to-Machine (M2M) IoTBPM Server software and Arduino Tron MQTT AI-IoTBPM Client using Arduino Tron AI-IoTBPM Drools-jBPM latest software can be download from the Github website.
+The Executive Order Corp Arduino Tron ESP8266 MQTT telemetry transport Machine-to-Machine (M2M) IoTBPM software and Arduino Tron MQTT AI-IoTBPM Client using EOSpy AI-IoTBPM Drools-jBPM latest software can be download from the Github website.

-- Download Arduino Tron from https://github.com/eodas/IoTBPMServer - GIT the IoTBPM Server from the source code repository and import the existing maven project.
+- Download Arduino Tron from https://github.com/eodas/IoTBPM - GIT the EOSPY AI-IoTBPM from the source code repository and import existing maven project.

-Once installed, you can configure the different runtime properties in the iotbpm.properties file.
-It is easier to uncomment the runtime environment that you intend to execute.
+Once installed you can configure the different runtime properties in the eospy.properties file.
+It is easier just to uncomment the runtime environment that you intend to execute.
 Note: If you have an Arduino Tron Server, update the arduinoAgent IP address; otherwise, just leave this committed out.

-In Eclipse, run the class IoTBPM as a Java application.
-This is the main class for AI-IoTBPM Server Drools-jBPM expert system.
+In Eclipse, run the class EOSpy AI-IoTBPM as a Java application.
+This is the main class for EOSpy AI-IoTBPM Drools-jBPM expert system.